Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Concluding Interview

 \subsection{Differences}

-\begin{enumerate} \item What differences did you notice in how you used the systems in the morning vs the afternoon?
-Were there any patterns that you followed in one or both systems? \item How satisfied were you with your ability to perform your tasks in the morning and in the afternoon?
+\begin{enumerate} \item What differences did you notice in how you used the system in the morning vs. the afternoon?
+Were there any patterns that you followed with one particular system, or with both? \item How satisfied were you with your ability to perform your tasks in the morning and in the afternoon?
 Did you feel that the AI system affected your performance?
-If so, how? \item If these types of systems were to become a common way of working, would you perceive them as a helpful tool or as a potential threat to your role? \item How did it feel to carry out these two jobs? \item How would you describe the work for Invezterr [MyData future]?
-How would you describe the work for Stockify [CorpoCapitalist future]? \end{enumerate}
+If so, how? \item If using these types of systems were to become a common way of working, would you perceive them as a helpful tool or as a potential threat to your role? \item How did it feel to carry out these two jobs? \item How would you describe the work for Invezterr [the MyData future]?
+How would you describe the work for Stockify [the CorpoCapitalist future]? \end{enumerate}